FactoryBoy/factory_boy/docs/recipes.rst

     For such cases, use a combination of :meth:`factory.random.get_random_state()` and :meth:`factory.random.set_random_state()`.

-    Since the random state structure is implementation-specific, we recommand passing it around as a base64-encoded pickle dump.
+    Since the random state structure is implementation-specific, we recommend passing it around as a base64-encoded pickle dump.

     .. code-block:: python